To find out your collection day, or produce your own recycling calendar, please use the collection day search.

 Please place all items in the blue top recycling bin:

-- Clean – free from food leftovers
+- clean – free from food leftovers

-- Dry – keep recycling bin lid shut
+- dry – keep recycling bin lid shut

-- Loose - no plastic bags please
+- loose - no plastic bags please

-Arundel Sack Collection
+Recycling Sack Collection

 Lost, Missing or Damaged Recycling Bins